 I would not want to embarrass any members of the young ladies family or her friends by using her real name in this story.
 Who knows, there may be another copy of that picture floating around and that could prove embarrassing. ( Him??? you went to a junior high dance with Him????)
 So, since almost all of us young lads at the time were pretty much in love with a movie star blonde named Marilyn Monroe, who had huge . . .
-Er, . . . box office draw to her credit, (almost forgot there for a minute, this is a family newspaper.)
+Er, . . . box office draw to her credit, (almost forgot there for a minute, I want to keep this G rated.)
 I will refer to my young date as Marilyn.

 About halfway through the evening, some teacher chaperone would put on a slow dance and announce “ladies choice” dance.
 I still bless that teacher.
 Finally, all us short, clumsy young men are out on the floor with a young gal who was likely a head taller than each of us.
 We didn’t know how to dance well, if at all.
 We just sort of swayed to the music.
 But that was the night I realized how soft and wonderful a girl was and how great they smelled.
-I have to admit that I have liked them ever since and even asked a few more on dates without the help of a friend and a grapevine.
+I have to admit that I have liked them ever since and even asked a few more on dates without the help Terry or any body else.

 It’s funny how an old photo will stir up such vivid memories.
 Two things are sure, however: